Phantomklange/phantom/README.md

 ## Future Considerations & Roadmap

-- Implementation of planned components (`phantom-editor`, `phantom-agent`, `phantom-explorer`).
-- Expansion to other media types (images, music, film).
+-   Formalizing the `phantom-canon` definition and curation process.
+-   Full implementation and integration of `phantom-intake`, `phantom-enrichment`, `phantom-api`, and `phantom-query`.
+-   Development of the `phantom-editor` and `phantom-explorer` user interfaces.
-- Refinement of data models and relationships.
+-   Refinement of data models, vectorization strategies, and cross-linking algorithms.
-- Development of advanced querying and visualization features.
+-   Exploration of advanced analysis techniques within `phantom-eda`.
-- Performance optimization and scaling strategies.
+-   Performance optimization, scalability testing, and robust monitoring.
-- Enhanced error handling and monitoring across services.
+-   Building a community around the open-source canon.

 <br/>

 ---

-*This project is actively under development.*
+*This project is actively under development, driven by a passion for preserving and exploring the core of human artistic and intellectual achievement.*
 *Contact: [Pablo Aguirre](mailto:pablo.aguirre@phantomklange.com)*